Ravi Gupta, Executive Director (Founder)

 Crystal Bradford, Account Manager for Dell Computers and Nashville Prep Mom

 Crystal Bradford is an Account Manager for Dell Computers in Nashville.
 Crystal manages an Outsource Partner site that’s in El Salvador.
 In this role she ensures the outsource partner has all the tools they need to provide service for US Spanish and Outlet customers and meet the goals set by Dell.
 She acts as a liaison between Dell and El Salvador, to ensure both are parties needs are met.
 She is a native of Nashville, where she is a class of 89 graduate of Whites Creek High School.
-Crystal has been married for 15 years and has 3 kids, a 4year old son, 13 year old daughter and a 10 year old daughter who attends Nashville Prep.
+Crystal has been married for 15 years and has 3 kids: a 4 year old son, 13 year old daughter, and a 10 year old daughter who attends Nashville Prep.
 In her spare time she enjoys catering various parties and events.

-Hal Cato, President and CEO, The Oasis Center
+Hal Cato, Founder and CEO, Zuemo

 Vince Durnan, Director, University School of Nashville